Extended Auto Warranty Buying Tips

 Our extended warranty buyer's guide will teach you everything you ever wanted to know on how to find, research, select and purchase a new or used car extended auto warranty.
 Also known as vehicle service contracts when offered by a third party, these types of contracts can vary greatly in price, coverage or both.

-The golden rule to buying an auto warranty is to research what's covered and what's not covered by the policy and don't overbuy coverage.
+Don't overbuy coverage.
+The golden rule to buying an auto warranty is to research what's covered and what's not covered by the policy.

 You have many choices when it comes to protecting your vehicle from mechanical breakdown.
 It can be very discouraging to know which company to choose and what type of coverage to buy.
 Select the right auto warranty and you're protected, select the wrong coverage and you may be paying thousands of dollars out of pocket, you thought would be covered by the policy.

 We've taken the fear out of shopping for an auto warranty, and we'll teach you how to steer away from unethical companies and scams.
 We'll show you were to find free quotes online and use them to negotiate a better price with local dealerships in your area.